This post may contain affiliate links. Please read our disclosure policy.

 Can this recipe be frozen?

 Ham and bean soup is a great recipe for freezing!
-Allow it to cool, transfer to an airtight container or freezer bag, and freeze it up to 3 months.
+Allow it to cool, transfer it to an airtight container or freezer bag, and freeze it for up to 3 months.
 Let it thaw in the refrigerator overnight and reheat on the stove or in the microwave.

 More soup recipes